-As the Event Organiser, The City requires that you hold current public liability insurance with a \$10 million minimum.
-You should contact your insurer to make sure this event is covered under your existing policy which is for the protection of you and your event patrons.
-It is the responsibility of the event organiser to ensure that the policies of insurance will respond to claims that may arise by way of events.
+As the event organiser, the City requires that you hold current public liability insurance that includes your specific event.
+You should contact your insurer to make sure that this event will be covered under your existing policy.
+This requirement is for the protection of you and your event patrons.